olivamadrigal/FPGA_Tutorial/README.md

 FPGA is comprised of arrays of CLBs.. combinational logic blocks though which our HDL form of the design gets materialized.

+step 6: Hardware Validation

 Once programmed successfully, you can do hardware FPGA validation.
+See example for this: <youtubelink>

 Manual test with the three right most DIP switches (from left to right: “a”, “b”, “c”) and observe the corresponding display on the leftmost (7seg LED 0).